briancrink/dotfiles/.bash/readme.md

 - type `-r` to travel the directory structure recursively

+- type `zip -R foo "*.c"` to travel the directory structure recursively starting at the current directory finding the pattern

+- type `-g` to grow (append to) the specified zip archive, instead of creating a new one.
+If this operation fails, zip attempts to restore the archive to its original state.
+If the restoration fails, the archive might become corrupted.
+  This option is ignored when there's no existing archive or when at least one archive member must be updated or deleted.

+- type `-o` to set the "last modified" time of the zip archive to the latest (oldest) "last modified" time found among the entries in the zip archive

 - type `-u` to replace (update) an existing entry in the zip archive only if it has been modified more recently than the version already in the zip archive